Should you take the kids to Ellijay Ga? YES! By all means. But…should you also plan a date night escape there without them? Double YES!

 - Fainting Goat Vineyards & Winery

-To be honest, we didn’t have an opportunity to stay for another dinner (babysitter called!) but we would recommend a more casual experience at either River Street Tavern (burgers, wings, great beer selection) or Seth’s On Boardwalk (pizza, beer, and music outdoors.)
+To be honest, we didn’t have an opportunity to stay for another dinner (babysitter called!) but we would recommend a more casual experience at River Street Tavern (burgers, wings, great beer selection).

 You can enjoy GREAT tubing and kayaking via Cartecay River Experience.
-They open at 10am.
 You can catch a shuttle to the put-in spot and enjoy a trip down river.
 The entire experience is about 3 hours, depending on the river height.

 Before you head home, make a stop at Expedition: Bigfoot, where you can tour the country’s largest permanent display of genuine Bigfoot artifacts.
 You’ll see sketches and exhibits, listen to recordings of sightings, see a movie in the Sasquatch Theatre, and more.

-I wish I knew more about mountain biking…I think I would love it.
-If you love it, then be sure to check out Mulberry Gap Mountain Bike Getaway.
-My goal is to get there one day, rent a bike, take a guided tour…and stay the night in one of their cabins..unplugged!
-I’ll need to remember the Advil, though!
+If you love mountain biking, then be sure to check out Mulberry Gap Adventure Base Camp.
+My goal is to get there one day, rent a bike, take a guided tour…and stay the night in one of their cabins…unplugged!

-Of course, most people know Ellijay primarily because of their apple festival and plethora of u-pick apple farms.
+Of course, most people know Ellijay primarily because of their Georgia Apple Festival and plethora of U-pick apple farms.
 The apple festival is always a great excuse to go – but bring the kids.
 They’ll love the adventure!